Bob Young (mayor)

 Robert Wood Young (born September 3, 1947) is an American broadcast journalist, author, and politician who served as Mayor of Augusta, Georgia.
 Young also served a presidential appointment by George W. Bush on the Advisory Council on Historic Preservation and at United States Department of Housing and Urban Development.
 Young later served as the President and CEO of the Southeastern Natural Sciences Academy.
 He is currently owner and CEO of Eagle Veterans Services and Squeaky Productions, both headquartered in Augusta.

 Early life

 Young was born September 3, 1947, in Pasadena, California and grew up in Thomson, Georgia.
 He is an alumnus of Wofford College and the Augusta State University.
 Young is married to Gwen Fulcher Young of Augusta.

 Young is a descendant of Brigham Young through his great-great-great-grandmother, Lucy Decker Young.

 Career

 Journalism

-During Young 26-year-career in broadcast journalism, he produced two award-winning documentaries: The Great March about William Tecumseh Sherman's Civil War invasion of Georgia, and Ike's Augusta, a chronicle of Dwight Eisenhower's membership at the Augusta National Golf Club.
+During Young's 26-year-career in broadcast journalism, he produced two award-winning documentaries: The Great March about William Tecumseh Sherman's Civil War invasion of Georgia, and Ike's Augusta, a chronicle of Dwight Eisenhower's membership at the Augusta National Golf Club.